patrick-mayo/patrick-mayo/README.md

-👋🏻 Hi, I’m @patrick-mayo, System Engineer 3 on the Authentication team, handling DevOps.
+👋🏻 Hi, I’m @patrick-mayo, an iOS and iPadOS software developer.

-👀 I’m interested in...
-- Apple, macOS, iOS, and Swift
-- Automating all the things!
-- Vintage Sega and Apple hardware and software

-🌱 I’m currently learning...
-- Python
-- Swift
-- Azure DevOps
-- Terraform

 📫 How to reach me ...
 Hit me up at patrickmayo@churchofjesuschrist.org